Why Using a Private Search Engine Actually Matters: What is Search Encrypt?

 Search Encrypt Browser Extension

 Search Encrypt is available as a browser extension for Google Chrome and Mozilla Firefox.
-Your search terms are encrypted locally and redirected through our private search engine.
+Your search terms may be encrypted locally and redirected through our private search engine.
 Our extension helps you avoid search engine tracking that may follow you around the web.

 Try some of these browser extensions if you’re interested in protecting your privacy online…